besok/parallax/README.md

-# Industrial Digital Twin & Virtual Commissioning Framework
+# [Di]gital [Fa]ctory [Lab]oratory

-This project is a framework for building Industrial Digital Twins and performing Virtual Commissioning of complex manufacturing and logistics systems.
+This project is a framework for building Industrial Digital factory layout and performing Virtual Commissioning of complex manufacturing and logistics systems.

 Developed in Rust, it aims to provide a high-performance, reliable, and concurrent platform for simulating factory layouts, equipment behavior, and control system logic.

 ## Project Goal